Difference-in-Differences Designs: A Practitioner's Guide: Incorporating covariates into 2 2 2x2 DiD

 Table \ref{tab:reg_pscore_cs} showed that our covariates did not strongly predict untreated mortality trends and thus do little to change our potential biased unconditional DiD estimates.
 However, $ATT(2)$ can be estimated conditional on covariates in a different way without needing to specify which variables determine outcome trends.
 Instead, one can improve the comparability of the comparison group directly by selecting a model for the conditional probability of being treated and applying an inverse probability weighted (IPW) DiD procedure \citep{Abadie2005}.
 The logic of IPW builds on the balance checks we conducted in Table \ref{tab:cov_balance}: if imbalance in covariates is the source of parallel trends violations, then adjusting the comparison group to be balanced on covariates can address that bias.
 The adjustment takes the form of re-weighting the observed changes in adult mortality rates for non-expansion counties to ensure that the expansion and non-expansion counties are similar on covariates, thus addressing the compositional source of bias.

-To implement the IPW DiD procedure and construct these ``balancing weights'', we need to model $p_\omega(X_i) = P_\omega(D_i=1|X_i)$, the (weighted) conditional probability of belonging to the treatment group.
-IPW weights are a function of $p_\omega(X_i)$ and, for estimating $ATT(2)$, they take a form that forces the underlying weighted distribution of covariates for comparison units to match the distribution for treatment units \citep{Rosenbaum1983}.\footnote{To learn about $ATT(2)$, we do not need to re-weight the treated units because the identification challenge is to estimate an untreated counterfactual.
-In fact, the RA estimator we discussed has a similar feature: it requires an outcome model for untreated outcomes only, not treated ones.} Intuitively, these weights are formed such that if we find some units that were likely to be observed in the treatment groups (based on their covariate values) but ended up in the comparison group, we give these untreated observations ``extra'' weight.
+To implement the IPW DiD procedure and construct these ``balancing weights,'' we need to model $p_\omega(X_i) = P_\omega(D_i=1|X_i)$, the (weighted) conditional probability of belonging to the treatment group, known as the ``propensity score.''
+IPW weights are a function of $p_\omega(X_i)$, and for estimating $ATT(2)$, they take a form that forces the underlying weighted distribution of covariates for comparison units to match the distribution for treatment units \citep{Rosenbaum1983}.
+Intuitively, these weights are formed so that if we find some units that were likely to be observed in the treatment groups (based on their covariate values) but ended up in the comparison group, we give these untreated observations ``extra'' weight.

 Formally, we can show that, under Assumptions \ref{ass:cond-parallel-trends} and \ref{ass:overlap}, when panel data are available,

 where